PoonLab/courses/PATH9577Q/Readings/ControlFlow.md

 ## Control flow

+[Control flow](https://en.wikipedia.org/wiki/Control_flow) determines how the computer moves through a set of instructions.
+Like many scripting languages, Python generally starts at the top of an instruction set and progresses downwards.
+This downward flow can be interrupted by an instruction for Python to repeat a specific block of code a number of times (iteration).
+It can also be diverted into separate streams depending on whether one or more specific conditions are met ([conditional branching](https://en.wikipedia.org/wiki/Branch_(computer_science))).
+Finally, the program can be temporarily switched to a completely different set of instructions before continuing on the original flow ([subroutines](https://en.wikipedia.org/wiki/Subroutine)).

+In Python, these aspects of contorl flow are accomplished by iteration (with `for` and `while`), conditional statements (`if` and `else`), and by defining and calling functions (`def`).

+### Iteration in Python

+where a set of instructions is executed a number of times -- it is where bioinformatics gets a lot of its power, by doing many things very quickly.

 ### *for* and *while* loops
 A big challenge of taking a data-driven approach to learning about Python is that there is a lot of stuff we need to cover before we can start doing anything practical.
 One of the general concepts in programming that I've been skirting around is control flow.
 Think of running a simple script as water running down a pipe.
 We've covered for-loops; these are like pumps that send water upwards for a while.
 Another control statement that has a similar effect is the `while` loop: